nichoth/components/README.md

 The `preact` version is recommended, because some of the animations do not work well in the `tonic` version.
 In particular the `radio-group`, and `hamburger` components do not work well.

 ### preact + htm
-Use preact with tagged template literals
+Use preact with tagged template literals.

+Import from `@nichoth/components/htm/*`.

 ```ts
 import { html } from 'htm/preact'